dgodovich/personal_logseq/pages/Kai Meetings.md

 - #[[Kai Mesa]] #meetings
+- Notes for next meeting
+	- Immunology summer course?
+There's a beginner and advanced one, I think I can probably take the advanced one?
+		- A bit over 1k
 - [[Apr 27th, 2026]]
 	- Kaede photomasks
 		- I think this could be a good direction to get more precision almost for free with the Kaede mouse